BonnyAD9/uamp/UNRELEASED.md

 ## New features
 - Add option to disable server
+- Uamp now remembers its window position and size

 ## Bugfixes
 - Use proper types: fast-forward, rewind, and seek_jump now use Duration